COSC481W-2019Winter/classproject-3-arabs-an-american/ArchitectureSpecification.md

 Getters and setters for all properties.

 ### Connectors:
-An instance of the MyDbContext will retrieve and store objects of the RequestModel Type.
+An instance of the MyIdentityContext will retrieve and store objects of the RequestModel Type.

 -------------------------------------------------